Remnant44/simde_vectorclass/README.md

 * Use Vec8f or Vec16f as general purpose abstract SIMD blocks
 * Zero-cost abstraction when writing to the native ISA
 * Transparent fallback to AVX2/SSE as needed
+* Transparent use of native intrinsics where possible
 * High performance conversion to WebAssembly and NEON

 Explicit non-goals:
 * Support of narrower than 128bit SIMD

-The original vectorclass supports the first three goals.
-Targeting SIMDe as an intermediary allows for the fourth.
+The original vectorclass supports the first three goals efficiently.
+Targeting SIMDe as an intermediary allows for the last two.

 The original VCL is [HERE](https://github.com/vectorclass/version2)